genestack/user-tutorials/source/guide/using-genestack-import_include.rst

           also initialized correctly.
 If it is so, **Upload** files could be removed from the platform, however no data will be lost.

-Uploading from you computer is done in multiple streams to increase upload speed.
+Data uploading from your computer is carried out in multiple streams to increase upload speed.
 Import from URLs is performed in the background, which means that even while these files are being uploaded, you can edit their metadata and use them in pipelines.